-TEC, §44.007(a) and §44.008(b); Sections 4.2.2 and 4.2.5 of the FASRG (19 TAC §109.41); 19 TAC §109.1(a) and §109.23(c).
+TEC, §44.007(a) and §44.008(b); Sections 4.2.3 and 4.2.6 of the FASRG (19 TAC §109.41); 19 TAC §109.1(a) and §109.23(c).

-- 4. Follow-up and Fiscal Management Reviews The division will review school districts' and openenrollment charter schools' business office procedures and internal controls for compliance with the FASRG, generally accepted accounting principles, and best practices.
-Reviews will include verifying that school districts and charter schools have corrected problems that are identified in AFR findings. - a.
+- 4. Follow-up and Fiscal Management and Compliance Reviews The division will review the business office procedures and internal controls of school districts and open-enrollment charter schools for compliance with the FASRG, generally accepted accounting principles, and best practices.
+Reviews will include verifying that school districts and charter schools have corrected problems that are identified in AFR findings and FIRST indicators. - a.
 Reviews will be based on a risk assessment and available resources. - b.
-The division will report issues of noncompliance to the individual school district or charter school and to the appropriate division or state or federal agency if applicable. - c.
-Projected Number of Reviews: 5-7
+The division will report issues of noncompliance to the individual school district or charter school and the appropriate division or state or federal agency, if applicable. - c.
+Projected Number of Reviews: 10-20